jacoblockett/yugipedia-gql/README.md

 __`404`__ : Not Found - The request you made doesn't actually exist.
 This might be a spelling error or a lack of resources on the Yugipedia server matching your request.

-__`500`__ : Server Error - This are used specifically for GraphQL syntax errors.
+__`500`__ : Server Error - This is used specifically for GraphQL syntax errors.
 Expect the message on this to be a JSON string representing an array of errors found.

 ## Schema